Bug report #17993

 crssync as root user) but others might face this problem and it is not clear to a user how to fix it.

-#1 Updated by Alex Cobb over 3 years ago
+#1 Updated by Alex Cobb about 5 years ago

 I could propose three possible solutions (not mutually exclusive):

 1. Have crssync run at 'make' or 'make install' stage per a patch to CMakeLists (more below).

 2. Update srs.db in the QGIS sources, by running crssync with the current version of PROJ4 and re-uploading the db.

 3. Document the need to run crssync after install in the sources, and file a bug with Fedora to run crssync as a post-install script (it is already part of an install / upgrade trigger in the Debian package).

 I can help with pull requests / patches depending on the preferred approach.